pythops/tmux-linux-binary/Readme.md

 You can download the pre-built binaries in the release page.

-> Those binaries are built for *Linux x86_64*
+> Those binaries are built for _Linux x86_64_

 ### Building

-If you want to build it yourself, follow those instructions:
-> You need to have Docker installed on your machine.
+Make sure you have [podman](https://github.com/containers/podman) installed on your machine first

+To build the binary follow those instructions:

 ```
-$ export DOCKER_BUILDKIT=1
 $ git clone https://github.com/pythops/tmux-linux-binary
 $ cd tmux-linux-binary
-$ docker build --output artifacts .
+$ podman build  -f Containerfile --output artifacts .
 ```

 The binary will be inside artifacts directory.

 ### License

 MIT